claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

         # (domain.language.yml, e.g. example.fr.yml)
         plugin_translation_domain: example

+        # Widgets declared by your plugin.
+        widgets:
+        # Each widget requires a name.
+         - name: exemple
+         - name: theAnswerToLifeUniverseAndEverything

         # Properties of resources managed by your plugin
         # You can define as many resource types as you want in this file.
         resources: